PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - The label ‘Out of Stock’ is displayed on Catalog pages [#21105](https://github.com/PrestaShop/PrestaShop/issues/21105)
 - The images on the Product Page can now be swiped on mobile for Classic theme [#20431](https://github.com/PrestaShop/PrestaShop/issues/20431)
 - The subcategories are displayed on Categories pages [#10407](https://github.com/PrestaShop/PrestaShop/issues/10407)
+- Return a 404 response when user visits product page for a product that does not exist [#21330](https://github.com/PrestaShop/PrestaShop/pull/21330/)

 #### Back-Office improvements